figueiredojoaopedro/figueiredojoaopedro/README.md

 # Hi there 👋 My name is João Pedro de Figueiredo
-## translating my name to english: Jonh Peter de Figueiredo 😂😂😂😂
+## translating my name to english: John Peter de Figueiredo 😂😂😂😂

 - 🔭 I’m currently working as a freelance on the internet, building websites and systems for who hire me!